jlan84/cross-validation-assignment/pair.md

 ## Introduction

 Spend some time understanding the image below, specifically how changing alpha effects the constraint region and bias/variance of a model.
-- What happens to the constriant region (in blue) if we set alpha to 1,000,000?
+- What happens to the constraint region (in blue) if we set alpha to 1,000,000?
 - What happens to the constraint region if we set alpha to zero?
 - What happens to bias and variance as we vary alpha in both cases above?